dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/queries.md

 <br>

 ### Query forms

 In SPARQL four different query forms do exist: `SELECT`, `CONSTRUCT`, `ASK` and `DESCRIBE`.

 * The most common one is probably `SELECT` which enables requesting data from a collection.
 * Using `CONSTRUCT` instead will return triples.
 Triples can be retrieved without modifying them or the retrieved triples can be used to generate new triples. `CONSTRUCT` enables to copy, create and convert RDF data, and it makes it easier to identify data that do not conform to specific rules.
 * Using `ASK` asks the processor whether a certain given graph pattern fits a set of triples in the requested dataset or not.
 The processor returns a boolean `true` or `false`.
 * `DESCRIBE` asks for triples which describe a particular resource.
 This query form isn't popular because different processors return different triples as a description of the named resource.

-Our `knora-api` only allows `CONSTRUCT` requests and a limited set of SPARQL keywords.
+Our `dsp-api` only allows `CONSTRUCT` requests and a limited set of SPARQL keywords.
 Thus, the main part of the following examples to illustrate the possibilities of SPARQL use the SPARQL endpoint of Wikipedia called [DBpedia](http://dbpedia.org/snorql/) accessible at http://dbpedia.org/snorql/.
 There, the following prefixes are predefined:
 ````
 PREFIX owl: <http://www.w3.org/2002/07/owl#>
 PREFIX xsd: <http://www.w3.org/2001/XMLSchema#>